 If you suspect someone is having a heart attack:

 Call 911 or your local number for emergencies.
-Tell the person who answers where you
+Tell the person who answers where you are and

 Don't let someone who is having symptoms drive themselves to the hospital.
 If you

 Make sure the door to your home is unlocked.